schmidtbri/health-checks-for-ml-model-deployments/blog_post/blog_post.md

     Wall time: 113 ms

-Notice that the model object took 1.48 seconds to be instantiated.
+Notice that the model object took 113 milliseconds to be instantiated.
 This is because the model parameters take a lot of disk space and take a while to load from the hard drive.
 This is something that we'll need to deal with later.

 We'll use the CreditRiskModelInput instance to make a prediction like this: